tamasveingartner/mat.ocs.streaming.samples/docs/Matlab/ReadingDataFromKafka.md

 dataFormatClient = DataFormatClient(dependencyClient);
 ```

-## Streaming topic and reading data
+## Streaming Topic and Reading Data
 To subscribe to a topic, hook a callback to handle the incoming data, and then poll the pipeline to process network traffic.

 ```matlab